 What are white spots on the tooth ?

 White spots on the tooth are hypomineralized, chalky-white areas of the tooth, also called white spots.
-These are an altered enamel structure due to :
+This is an altered enamel structure due to :

 - Altered enamel development during the formation of the tooth.

-- Fluorosis: deposits due to increased fluoride intake in infancy
+- Fluorosis: deposits due to increased fluoride intake during infancy

 Therapy of white spots / decalcifications on the tooth

-With the ICON treatment (infiltration therapy more info: here), the chalky porous areas can be "filled up" again by means of thin plastic liquids.
+With the ICON treatment (infiltration therapy more information: here) the chalky porous areas can be "filled up" again by means of thin plastic liquids.
 No drilling is necessary.
 The white spots thus become less or no longer visible.

 What is MIH ?

 Molar Incisive Hypomineralization.
 When brownish white spots appear on the anterior teeth and also molars.

 Depending on the severity, there may be loss of tooth structure, increased risk of caries, and increased sensitivity (temperature, touch).
 The whitish-yellowish to brownish spots are also an aesthetic burden, especially in the anterior region.
 The cause of MIH is still unclear.
 In science, causes before and after birth are considered.